GRAND: Graph Release with Assured Node Differential Privacy: Introduction

 Differential privacy in complex network data analysis has also been carefully explored \citep[e.g.,][]{karwa2016inference,rohde2018geometrizing,chang2024edge}.
 However, as network data typically show structures distinct from that of Euclidean data, the preservation of differential privacy for network data entails unique challenges.
 First, differential privacy preservation may come at the cost of altering a network's underlying utilities.
 This includes, but not limited to, crucial network properties, such as degree distributions, centrality and potentially community structures.
 Many existing methods may inadvertently alter the underlying distribution of edges and degrees.
 Meanwhile, edge-level modifications, such as edge addition or deletion, may also change node-level properties.
-In order to preserve a certain network property, therefore, many existing methods focus on statistic release rather than network release -- that is, the release of certain summary statistics (e.g., degree distribution or the number of triangles) with privacy guarantee, rather than an entire differentially private network that has all properties preserved.
+In order to preserve a certain network property, therefore, many existing methods focus on statistic release rather than network release -- that is, the release of certain summary statistics (e.g., degree distribution) with privacy guarantee, rather than an entire differentially private network that has all properties preserved.

 Second, the adoption of differential privacy may appear at different levels.
-On the one hand, many existing works consider the concept of edge differential privacy \citep{nissim2007smooth}, which protects privacy of individual edges.
+On the one hand, many existing works consider edge differential privacy \citep{nissim2007smooth}, which protects privacy of individual edges.
 The adoption of edge differential privacy is natural and shows good theoretical properties \citep{mulle2015privacy,karwa2017sharing,fan2020asymptotic,hehir2022consistent,chang2024edge}.
 On the other hand, the investigation and development of node differential privacy \citep{hay2009accurate} is relatively rare.
-By definition, node differential privacy guarantees that a network (or its certain properties) should remain robust with the change of any node.
-However, the alteration of a node usually entails the alteration of all associated edges (and potentially other information).
-The preservation of network properties given node differential privacy is therefore considered substantially more challenging \citep{kasiviswanathan2013analyzing,hehir2022consistent}.
-In particular, the release of entire networks that follow node differential privacy has rarely been investigated in previous literature.
+Node differential privacy guarantees that a released network should remain robust with the change of any node.
+However, the alteration of a node usually entails the alteration of all associated edges.
+The preservation of network properties under node differential privacy is therefore considered substantially more challenging \citep{kasiviswanathan2013analyzing,hehir2022consistent}.
+In particular, the release of entire networks that follow node differential privacy has rarely been investigated in previous literature except for a few NP-hard theoretical algorithms \citep{borgs2015private,borgs2018revealing,chen2024private}.